netdata/netdata/docs/step-by-step/step-04.md

 The `netdata.conf` file is broken up into various **sections**, such as `[global]`, `[web]`, and `[registry]`.
 Each section contains the configuration options for some core component of Netdata.

 Each section also contains many **options**.
 Options have a name and a value.
-For example, for the option `config directory = /etc/netdata`, `config directory` is the name, and `/etc/netdata` is the value.
+With the option `config directory = /etc/netdata`, `config directory` is the name, and `/etc/netdata` is the value.

-Most lines are **commented**, in that they start with a hash symbol (`#`) and thus are ignored by Netdata when it loads the configuration file.
-Netdata will add a comment to any settings it doesn't recognize or isn't using.
-To _enable_ any setting, you need to **uncomment** it by removing that hash.
+Most lines are **commented**, in that they start with a hash symbol (`#`), and the value is set to a sane default.
+To tell Netdata that you'd like to change any option from its default value, you must **uncomment** it by removing that hash.

 ### Edit your `netdata.conf` file

 Let's try editing the options in `netdata.conf` to see how the process works.

-First, you'll add a fake option to show you how Netdata loads its configuration files.
+First, add a fake option to show you how Netdata loads its configuration files.
 Add a `test` option under the `[global]` section and give it the value of `1`.

 ```conf
 [global]